abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

   > Please note if you requested your group within the last hour there may be a delay up to 1 hour until AI features are available

-  * Lets start by asking chat _"Where can I see my projects issues?"_.
+  * Let's start by asking chat _"Where can I see my project's issues?"_.
 You can also ask chat any GitLab related or coding questions.
 Feel free to use chat as an assistance tool for the rest of the workshop.

 * [ ] Step 4: Create at least 4 labels
   * Use the left hand navigation menu to click through **Manage** > **Labels**